Computer-Aided-Validation-Laboratory/pyvale/docs/source/dev_guide_python.rst

 -----------------------------------
 We use ``pytest`` as our main testing platform.
 Tests should be pragmatic and cover the following where applicable:

-- Specific algorithms (e.g. tensor rotations)
+- Specific algorithms (e.g. tensor rotations) and logic
 - Regression tests
 - Integration tests
 - End-to-end tests